 Are you tired of Netflix and want to fire up Stan instead?
 If so, you’re in luck, because Stan is home to some of the best TV shows and new movies currently available in Australia.
 Stan is Australia’s home grown answer to Netflix, and in many cases has an edge over its US rival:

 - It starts at just $10 per month and its top-tier plan is cheaper than Netflix’s top tier plan

-- It has hot programs like Better Call Saul and Breaking Bad and classics such as Seinfeld and Friends
+- It has hot programs like Better Call Saul and Breaking Bad, plus classics such as Seinfeld and Friends

 - It has a plethora of popular Aussie and UK shows and films

-In fact, there’s so much content on Stan that it can be overwhelming and you could easily spend hours trawling through the library deciding what to watch.
+In fact, there’s so much great content on Stan that you could easily spend hours trawling through the library deciding what to watch.
 So we’ve narrowed down some of the best shows and films to cure your boredom and streaming addiction, trying to include something for everyone.

 Best TV shows on Stan